News

 6000 N. Broadway, Chicago 60660

 Join your neighbors again this year, on warm summer nights, for our popular community program of free live performances.
-From July 13 to August 24, 2022, every Wednesday evening from 6 to 8 p.m., different local musicians will entertain you in the beautiful EHS garden.
-We are pet friendly!
+From July 2 to August 20, 2025, every Wednesday evening from 6 to 8 p.m., different local musicians will entertain you in the beautiful EHS garden.
+Children and pet friendly!
 All are welcome.
-Click here for the 2022 schedule.
+Click here for the 2025 schedule.

 Syndicate content